 - 33.3% of our University Academic Fellows are female

 - both male and female researchers are equally successful in awarded grants over the past three years

 - women represent 73% of fellowship award-holders over the past three years

 - women are associated with 24% of the total value of research funding.

 Our diverse professional, support and technical staff are invaluable members of our community.
 We provide a wide range of support to reflect their needs across a broad range of roles.

 Women of Achievement

-Several members of staff in the Faculty have received University of Leeds Women of Achievement awards, recognising their substantial achievements and commitment in their field and to the University:
+Several members of staff in the Faculty have received University of Leeds Women of Achievement awards, recognising their significant contributions and impact across the University and beyond: